 During the 1980's, Prof. Hellman helped develop a meaningful dialog between the Soviet and American scientific communities on how human thinking had to evolve for survival in the nuclear age.
 This effort culminated in his co-editing a book with Prof. Anatoly Gromyko of Moscow.
 Breakthrough: Emerging New Thinking was published simultaneously in Russian and English in 1987 during the rapid change in Soviet-American relations.

 During the 1980s and 1990s he worked to overcome ethnic tension within the university, work for which he received three awards from minority student organizations.

-Martin E. Hellman was born in New York, NY in October 1945.
-He received his B.E. from New York University in 1966, and his M.S. and Ph.D. from Stanford University in 1967 and 1969, all in Electrical Engineering.
+Born in New York, NY in October 1945, he received his B.E. from New York University in 1966, and his M.S. and Ph.D. from Stanford University in 1967 and 1969, all in Electrical Engineering.

 Hellman has been involved with a number of high-tech startups, serving variously as a founder, advisor, and investor.
-In his spare time, he enjoys people, soaring, speed skating, and hiking, although the last three have become much less frequent pastimes in recent years.
+In his spare time, he enjoys people, soaring, speed skating, and hiking, although the latter three are infrequent in recent years.